 - Trial and error.
 If they make the outside of the square too small, they may have to change their plan, and let them know that’s totally okay.
 Builders have to change their plans all the time too!

-- Once it’s complete, they’ll really enjoy running through the maze together.
+- Once it’s complete, they’ll really enjoy running through the stick maze together.

 More fun?
 Blindfold yourself and ask your children to navigate you through the maze with their voices.
 You’re not allowed to touch a stick. *grin*

 Make sure you save this post for those lazy days when the kids are telling you they have nothing to do.
-Building a maze using sticks, leaves and branches will help to keep them occupied! *wink*
+Building a stick maze using branches is so much fun.
+Extend the activity by seeing if they can make a maze using leaves or grass cuttings next.
+It will help to keep them occupied! *wink*